X-rays Emission: a novel tool to detect Extensive Air Showers: Computational Approach

 The properties of the emission strongly depend on the characteristics of the electrons distribution in the EAS.
-Namely, the number of photons emitted per unit grammage and photon energy depend on the electron energy distribution (Eq.~\ref{eq:emitted_photons_master_equation}), whereas the flux of these photons on the extent of the lateral and angular deviations of the electrons in the shower (c.f. \S~\ref{sec:fluxes}).
-As discussed above, the relevant electron's energy for X-rays emission is in the range $E_e\gtrsim 100$~GeV, produced mainly during the early stages of the EAS development.
+Namely, the number of photons emitted per unit grammage and photon energy depend on the electron energy distribution (Eq.~\ref{eq:emitted_photons_master_equation}), whereas the flux of these photons on the extent of the lateral and angular deviations of the electrons in the shower (cf. Sec.~\ref{sec:fluxes}).
+As discussed above, the relevant electron's energy for X-ray emission is in the range $E_\text{e}\gtrsim 100$~GeV, produced mainly during the early stages of the EAS development.

-Typically the EAS development is traced by the so-called "shower-age", expressed in terms of the slant-depth $X_{max}$ corresponding to the maximum of the EAS development (maximum number of electrons) and the generic slant-depth $X$ traversed, $ s=\frac{3X}{X+2X_\text{max}}$.
-The maximum of the EAS's development is reached at $s=1$ $(X=X_{max})$ and the relevant development stages for X-rays emission are in the range $s\lesssim 0.5$.
+Typically the EAS development is traced by the so-called \enquote{shower-age}, expressed in terms of the slant-depth $X_\text{max}$ corresponding to the maximum of the EAS development (maximum number of electrons) and the generic slant-depth $X$ traversed, $ s=\frac{3X}{X+2X_\text{max}}$.
+The maximum of the EAS's development is reached at $s=1$ $(X=X_\text{max})$ and the relevant development stages for X-ray emission are in the range $s\lesssim 0.5$.